Skip to main content

 SLAM_load_blob

 Files can be loaded to ContentVersion, ContentNote, Attachment and Document in a similar fashion to loading record data.
-To upload files, set @api='blob'.
-Provide the path to the file in the binary field and ensure all other required fields are supplied.
+To upload files, set @api = 'blob'.
+Provide the path to the file in the Salesforce "binary field" and ensure all other required fields are supplied.
 Specifically, this means:

 • ContentNote: put the path to the file in field Content